Thesnowmanndev/Thesnowmanndev/README.md

 ✅ Earn a Bachelor's degree of Science with major in Computer Science

-➡️ Narrow in on one language
+➡️ Finish The Complete JavaScript Course 2024: From Zero to Expert!

-➡️ Build some projects
+⌚ Build a large project

 ⌚ Earn a Master's degree of Science with a major in Computer Science (AI?)